openvinotoolkit/openvino/docs/documentation.md

 This section provides reference documents that guide you through developing your own deep learning applications with the OpenVINO™ toolkit.
 These documents will most helpful if you have first gone through the [Get Started](get_started.md) guide.

-## Converting and Preparing Models
+## Importing Models to OpenVINO™ Toolkit
 With the [Model Downloader](@ref omz_tools_downloader) and [Model Optimizer](MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md) guides, you will learn to download pre-trained models and convert them for use with the OpenVINO™ toolkit.
 You can provide your own model or choose a public or Intel model from a broad selection provided in the [Open Model Zoo](model_zoo.md).

 ## Deploying Inference